benrmatthews/fantactivist/_posts/2017-02-14-womens-march-london.md

 We were very lucky as we found a number of organisations such as Unite the Union, Amnesty International and Greenpeace who understood our core message straight away and supported us from very early on.
 I think what helped in gaining their interest was the fact that the issues we were marching for felt so relevant, so poignant to that moment in time; perhaps if we'd tried to march a year earlier it wouldn't have been as well received though of course we'll never know.

 We also worked hard at connecting with the relevant people on social media and attracting their attention as best we could.
-This lead to us being featured in The Guardian, Stylist magazine and other big newspapers.
+This lead to us being featured in [The Guardian](https://www.theguardian.com/lifeandstyle/2017/jan/29/five-things-i-learned-on-the-womens-march-protesting-against-donald-trump), [Stylist magazine](http://www.stylist.co.uk/life/womens-march-washington-london-sister-protest-saturday-where-what-advice-tips) and other national newspapers.

 #### What's the story behind the sustainability of your cause?
 Is there a revenue generating component to what you do, or is it mainly volunteer work?